erik-leven/sharepoint-online-auth/README.md

 # Sharepoint authentication for access token via Azure
 Library for receiving access tokens for Azure apps.
+Only supports Sharepoint Online at the moment.

 ## Azure setup: